an-do/MeFAST/Cancermodel/MeFAST/README.md

 When multiple pairwise hypothesis tests such as student t-test, Wilcoxon, Permutation test are carried out, the likelihood of incorrectly rejecting a null hypothesis (Type 1 error) also increases.
 The Bonferroni correction is needed to control for occurrence of false positives.
 Specifically, the critical p-value needs to be divided by the number of hypotheses tests perform.

-Below is the overall DeFAST scheme:
+Below is the overall MeFAST scheme:

 ![efast_algorithm](https://user-images.githubusercontent.com/20584697/122826422-f8bd9200-d297-11eb-989a-4f01365e5229.png)